David Cox (Marine): Disappearance

 On January 5, 1994, Elaine Tinsley woke Cox as she was preparing to leave for work.
-He had been sleeping on the couch due to a back problem.
+He had been sleeping on the couch, due to a back problem.
 He was eagerly awaiting a call from United Parcel Service (UPS) with whom he had a temporary position that he was hoping would become permanent.
 Tinsley left their home at approximately 8:30 a.m.
-She called home at noon but received no answer.
+She called home at noon, but received no answer.
 When checking the messages, she found a call from Cox's boss at UPS offering him a full-time position.
 Calling back at 1 p.m., she again received no answer.
 When she returned home around 5:30 p.m., she found Cox's 1988 Ford Truck parked in the driveway, though he was nowhere to be found.
 The home was in good condition, though Tinsley did report all of the interior doors were open, their pet rabbit was hopping around unrestrained and several glasses appeared to have fallen over.

-Tinsley placed several calls to friends and family, but no one had seen nor heard from Cox.
-When she approached his truck, she found his keys in the ignition, an un-cashed paycheck on the dashboard and Cox's 9mm handgun in the glove compartment.
+Tinsley placed several calls to friends and family, but no one had seen, nor heard from Cox.
+When she approached his truck, she found his keys in the ignition, an un-cashed paycheck on the dashboard and Cox's 9 mm handgun in the glove compartment.
 The following day, on January 6, when no one had seen Cox and he failed to return home, Tinsley filed a missing person's report with the Natick Police Department.
 Despite several searches and the Cox family's pleas to the media, there were no leads and no tips about his possible whereabouts.